AnyLogic

 Problem with the Docker image pulling

-When a host machine connects to the web via a proxy server, it may incorrectly handle the connections to the Docker registry and Private Cloud local registry.
+If a host machine connects to the web via a proxy server, it might incorrectly handle the connections to the Docker registry and Private Cloud local registry.

-To avoid this, you have to configure Docker in a way that will allow it to use an HTTP or HTTPS proxy to connect to the registry-1.docker.io URL and connect to the Private Cloud registry without proxy.
-For that purpose, use the NO_PROXY flag:
+To avoid this, you must configure Docker in a way that will allow it to use an HTTP or HTTPS proxy and to connect to the registry-1.docker.io URL and connect to the Private Cloud registry without proxy.
+To do this, use the NO_PROXY flag:

 [Service]